JuliaFEM/juliafem.github.io/examples/2017-08-29-reordering-nodes-with-the-RCM-algorithm.md

 P = 15
 ```

-Now we can start to use the functions of NodeNumbering.
+Now we can start to use the functions of NodeNumbering.jl.
 First we use
 `create_adjacency_graph(elements, element_types)` to create the adjacency graph which
 shows the original node adjacencies in the mesh.
 Then using `node_degrees(adjacency)` we list the degrees of all nodes in the mesh.